salorain/Solar-Assisted-Atmospheric-Water-Generation-Saudi-Arabia/README.md

 that hourly climate, trains a machine-learning surrogate of the optimal control surface, and upscales the result to a national station network.

-The headline result is a **control-strategy** finding rather than a regional one: for a power-constrained AWG, the binding design variable is how a fixed cooling budget is allocated in time and across air mass — not hardware capacity.
-Reallocating identical stored energy moves annual yield substantially at zero hardware cost, and the optimizer selects a median airflow well below the device nameplate.

 > **Manuscript:** *Solar-Assisted Atmospheric Water Generation: Climate-Driven Simulation,
 > Optimization, and Feasibility Assessment for Dammam and 33 Stations Across Saudi Arabia*